ivanyandunen/17_sites_monitoring/README.md

 # Sites Monitoring Utility

-This script takes a list of domains from txt file and check if each domain is available and paid (More than 30 days before expiration day).
+This script takes a list of domains from txt file and check if each domain is available and paid (More than specified number of days before expiration day.
+Default 30 days).

 # How to use
 You need Python 3.5 or higher to be installed and modules